birdiescafe/birdiescafe.github.io/index.md

 ## Hours

-Open 7 days a week from 7 a.m. to 2-ish.
+Open 7 days a week from 7 am - 1:30 pm.

 ## Contact